Highpoint2000/DX-Alert/README.md

-## Version 3.6b (only works from web server version 1.3.5!!!)
+## Version 3.6c (only works from web server version 1.3.5!!!)

-- Active display of the DX Alert button corrected
+- Multiple email addresses can be separated by commas; now being processed

 ## Installation notes: